Does Medicare Pay for Nursing Home Care?

 • Veterans benefits

-Health care costs can also play a role in covering nursing home care costs, and working with an insurance company may provide additional support.
+Health care costs could also play a role in covering nursing home care costs, and working with an insurance company may provide additional support.

 Does medicare advantage cover nursing homes

-In order to qualify for Medicaid assistance for nursing home care, individuals must meet certain income requirements and demonstrate a medical need for care.
-Keep in mind that transferring assets within 60 months of your Medicaid application can result in penalties, causing substantial delays in obtaining coverage.
+To qualify for Medicaid assistance for nursing home care, individuals must meet certain income requirements and demonstrate a medical need for care.
+Keep in mind that transferring assets within 60 months of your Medicaid application may result in penalties, potentially causing substantial delays in obtaining coverage.

-Long-term care insurance can also aid in covering a variety of services, but note that the coverage details can differ.
+Long-term care insurance could also aid in covering a variety of services, but the coverage details may also differ.

 Medicaid: Financial Assistance for Low-Income Individuals

-Medicaid, a program jointly funded by the federal and state governments, aids individuals with limited income and resources in covering their medical expenses.
-This includes providing Medicaid services such as:
+Medicaid, a program jointly funded by the federal and state governments, will likely aid individuals with limited income and resources in covering some of their medical expenses.
+This may include providing Medicaid services such as:

 • doctor visits